kamemae/impostor/README.md

 ## 🛠️ Building it yourself
 1. Clone or download repo
 2. Open terminal and navigate into folder with plugin
-3. Download maven (on windows add it into Env Variables)
+3. Download maven (on windows add it into Env Variables) and java (17 or higher)
 4. Compile plugin and create package
 ```
     mvn clean compile